jkomoros/prompt-garden/README.md

 - `items` - The items to iterate through in order.
 May be an array or an object.
 If neither, then items will be effectively `[]`.
 - `block` - The statement to execute once for each item, whose return result will be set to the result's key of that name.
 Within the block, `key` will be set to the current item's key, and `value` will be set to the value.

+#### filter

+Creates a new array or object by iterating through the key/value of each property in items, and only keeping items that evaluate to true.

+Within the `block`, the var of `key` will be set to the key of the current item (a number for an array, or a string for an object), and `value` will be set to the value of the current item.
+Note that `key` and `value` are non-namespaced names.

+Items may be an array or object.
+If it's not an array or object then the items will be [].

+Required parameters
+- `items` - The items to iterate through in order.
+May be an array or an object.
+If neither, then items will be effectively `[]`.
+- `block` - The statement to execute once for each item, and whose return value, if non-truthy, will lead to that item being omitted.
+Within the block, `key` will be set to the current item's key, and `value` will be set to the value.

 #### split